 A chart can only be exported to a File in the JPEG and PNG formats.
 The optional Layout settings are used to control the size of the image.
 The initial width and height are the same as the size of the chart as it appear on the screen.
 The Size list when clicked shows a list of well known paper formats.
 The Width and Height will be changed to match the selected size.
-Setting the width and height or selecting a pre-defined size will scale the exported image accordingly.
+Setting the width and height or selecting a predefined size will scale the exported image accordingly.

-Export of charts cannot be previewed.
+Export of charts cannot be previewed or be exported to any other destination then file.